sersoft-gmbh/xcodebuild-action/README.md

 ## Outputs

+### `unprocessed-command`

+The unprocessed command from which the executed command was resolved.
+E.g. paths are not resolved in this one.

 ### `executed-command`

 The command that was executed by this action.
 This will also be printed to the action output.